magento/merchdocs/src/customers/account-dashboard-approval-rules.md

 title: Approval Rules
 ---

 Most companies have order approval rules for purchase orders.
-Companies can control who gets to create purchase orders and how much they can spend.
+Companies can control who can create purchase orders and how much they can spend.
-For instance:
+For example:

 *  Any PO less than X value is automatically approved.
-*  POs that is over X value but less than Q must be approved by Y.
+*  POs over X value but less than Q must be approved by Y.
 *  Any PO over X value must be approved by Y and Z.
-*  Anyone making a PO at the Director level or above are automatically approved.
+*  A PO created by anyone at the Director level or above is automatically approved.

 Magento lets you set up these rules to enforce company policies.

-To create rules, users with role permissions have an 'Approval Rules' link in the left nav bar.
+To create rules, users with the required role permissions can click the **Approval Rules** link in the left panel.
-Permissions to create rules are set in the Roles and Permissions page in the left nav bar.
+Permissions to create rules can be set by selecting **Roles and Permissions** in the left panel.

-If no rules have been created, the list is empty and the 'Create Rule' button is displayed.
+If no rules have been created, the list is empty.
+Click <span class="btn">Create Rule<span> to create a new rule.
 Click the button to create a new rule.

-On the Approval Rules form, rules can be Enabled or Disabled.
+On the Approval Rules form, any of the created rules can be enabled or disabled.

 Note: When assigning a role as an approver, ensure that there is at least one user in that role.

 ## Rule types and common options

-Choose the rule type from the dropdown menu.
+Choose the **Rule Type**.
 All rules have common options:

-*  For 'Rule name', provide a short but descriptive name for the Rule: "Orders less than $100".
+*  For **Rule name**, enter a short but descriptive name for the Rule, such as `Orders less than $100`.
 Names must be unique.
-*  Description: A longer explanation of the rule.
+*  For **Description**, enter a longer explanation of the rule.
-*  Applies to: Choose the company Role(s) that this rule will apply to.
+*  For **Applies to**, choose the company role(s) that this rule will apply to.

 ### Requires approval from